Ramsbottom United F.C.: History

 After six years in the role, joint managers Johnson and Morley resigned in January 2015, moving to manage Salford City.
 The club appointed former player Jon Robinson as new manager.
 Along with the management duo, the club lost quite a few of their influential players to Salford City at this time.
 Whilst the club succeeded in staying in the Northern Premier League Premier Division for the start 2015–16 season, they never really recovered from the player and management losses and the club were relegated for the first time in their 50-year history at the end of the 2015–16 season.
 2016–17 saw a mid table finish in the Evo Stik North Division 1, Mark Fell and Paul Fildes were appointed in May 2016 with former league player Gareth Seddon signed.
 It was an inconsistent season with Fildes sacked after the Boxing Day defeat to Radcliffe, leaving Fell in sole charge.
+They were relegated to the ninth tier in the 2022–23 season.